-- The Stewardship programme provided by Aviva for members who want to invest ethically for their retirement. - The My Future programmes provided by Aviva to cater for specific retirement options.
+- The Stewardship programme provided by Aviva for members who want to invest ethically for their retirement. - The My Future Focus programmes provided by Aviva to cater for all your retirement options.
+The funds used by these programmes (excluding the annuity fund) are actively managed by the Aviva Investors' multi-asset team, with a focus on responsible investing. - The My Future programmes provided by Aviva to cater for all your retirement options.
 The funds used by these programmes aim to provide an appropriate balance between risk and reward throughout your pension journey.